rails/rails/guides/source/constant_autoloading_and_reloading.md

 require_dependency ‘square’
 ```

-Only the leaves that are **at least grandchildren** have to be loaded that way.
+Only the leaves that are **at least grandchildren** have to be loaded that
-Direct subclasses do not need to be preloaded, and if the hierarchy is deeper
+way.
+Direct subclasses do not need to be preloaded, and if the hierarchy is
-intermediate superclasses will be autoloaded recursively from the bottom because
+deeper intermediate classes will be autoloaded recursively from the bottom
-their constant will appear in the definitions.
+because their constant will appear in the class definitions as superclass.

 ### Autoloading and `require`

-Files defining constants that should be autoloaded should never be loaded with
+Files defining constants to be autoloaded should never be `require`d:
-`require`:

 ```ruby
 require 'user' # DO NOT DO THIS